Frequently Asked Questions

 Benefit security

-Each physician’s pension is backed by the assets held in trust for the purpose of paying the pensions expected to be paid to physicians in retirement.
+Each physician’s pension is backed by the assets that are held in the plan trust to pay all expected member pensions in retirement

 The plan is designed with many layers of governance to help ensure that physicians are paid their expected retirement pensions.
 For example: The plan is registered with the Financial Services Regulatory Authority under the Pension Benefits Act (Ontario) and with the Canada Revenue Agency under the Income Tax Act (Canada).
 As a result, the plan must comply with applicable legislation and is also subject to oversight by the applicable regulators.
 The plan is administered by an Administrative Board which is a fiduciary body required to act in the best interests of the plan members.
 There is also an independent actuary who is hired to monitor the health of the plan for the Administrative Board and advise on corrective measures if required.